ohshitgorillas/qmk_userspace/layouts/planck_1x2uR/ohshitgorillas/review.md

 ## Why would you do this to yourself?
 What's the point?

 I got these questions a lot in various forms.
 And they are fair, to be honest.
-I often looked down at the Planck and asked myself the very same questions.
+I genuinely frequently looked down at the Planck and asked myself the very same questions.

 Some of you are already deep into this hobby and already use keyboards that most people would consider unusable abominations.
 You already get it.
 Those who aren't/don't... this review is for you.

 There *are* reasons, but to understand them, we first need to start thinking about keyboards a bit differently.
-Let's start by stepping down to 60% and slaying a sacred cow: the arrow keys.
+Let's begin by stepping down to 60% and slaying a sacred cow: the arrow keys.

 ### Fuck Arrow Keys
 That's right, I said it.
 Go ahead: gasp, boo, hiss, clutch your fucking pearls.